thenumbernine/Tensor/README.md

 - `is_vec_v<T>` = is it a _vec<T,N>?
 - `is_sym_v<T>` = is it a _sym<T,N>?
 - `is_asym_v<T>` = is it a _asym<T,N>?
-- `GetNestingForIthIndex<T,i>` = get the tensor type associated with the i'th index.  vec's 0 will point to itself, sym's and asym's 0 and 1 will point to themselves, all others drill down.
 - `ExpandIthIndex<T,i>` = produce a type with only the storage at the i'th index replaced with expanded storage.
 Expanded storage being a vec-of-vec-of...-vec's with nesting equal to the desired tensor rank.
 - `ExpandAllIndexes<T>` = produce a type with all storage replaced with expanded storage.
 Expanded storage being a vec-of-vec-of...-vec's with nesting equal to the desired tensor rank.